Introduction

 As regulations evolve, customer expectations shift and competition intensifies, insurers need tools that enable quick adaptation without sacrificing accuracy or compliance.
 One such tool is the business rules engine.

-In a recent episode of the Higson Rules Engine Podcast, Maciej Wir-Konas, Project Manager at Decerto and leader of one of Poland’s largest insurance agent portal systems, shared practical insights into how a rules engine supports insurance operations at scale.
+In a recent episode of the Higson Rules Engine Podcast, Maciej Wir-Konas, Project Manager at Decerto and leader of one of Poland’s largest insurance agent portal systems, shared practical insights into how a rules engine makes it easy for business users to manage insurance product configuration.
 His experience bridges the gap between software development teams and business users, offering a unique view into the technology’s role in modern insurance product configuration.

 From Agent Portals to Core Insurance Operations